piyushagarwal08/JU-Notes/RPA.md

 Ans. ```fullAddress.Contains(streetName)```
 9. How can the index integer variable be displayed inside a Message Box activity?
 Ans. ```“Current index is: “ + index.ToString```

+## Recording
+* Single time ```ESC``` pause the recording
+* Double Time ```Esc``` Stop the recording
+* To use some kind of ```hot-keys``` , do the following
+    1. Press ```Esc``` once ~> To pause the recording
+    2. In ```Type``` option use the ```send Hotkey``` option to use any shortcut
+* ```F2``` pauses the recording for 3 seconds
+* ```Right-click``` exit the recording
+* In ```web``` recording , it will work similarly as ```selenium``` waiting time
+* UiPath has 4 types of Recording:
+    1. Basic
+    2. Desktop
+    3. Web
+    4. Citrix
+* Citrix is used for automating stuff with virtual machines
+* The recorder is able to record:
+    1. left clicks on buttons,checkboxes and other clickable items
+    2. Typing into editable fields
+* Some non-recordable things to remember are:
+    ```These are Manual Recording```
+    1. Keyboard Shortcuts
+    2. Modifier Keys
+    3. Right click
+    4. Mouse hover
+    5. etc
+* Desktop recorder is different from basic just because it provides a container based workflow that is different actions in same application are separated by different containers
+* ```Indicate on Screen``` is a good function that can be used to change the snapshot used for automation
+* ```Text``` function in recorder has ```copy``` function, that can be used to copy some text and store in a ```variable``` which is created itself

+### Basic Recording
+* generates a full selector for each activity and no container, the resulted automation is slower than one that uses containers and is suitable for single activities.
+* Actions are self-contained
+* Simpler Workflow
+* Can cause interference

+## Desktop
+* suitable for all types of desktop apps and multiple actions; it is faster than the Basic recorder, and generates a container (with the selector of the top-level window) in which activities are enclosed, and partial selectors for each activity.
+* Actions are contained inside an AttachWindow component
+* No interference issues
+* More Complex workflow

+## Web Recoring
+* designed for recording in web apps and browsers, generates containers and uses the Simulate Type/Click input method by default.

+## Citrix
+* used to record virtualized environments (VNC, virtual machines, Citrix, etc.) or SAP, permits only image, text and keyboard automation, and requires explicit positioning.
+* The Citrix Recording toolbar enables you to:
+    1. Click an image or text
+    2. Simulate keystrokes or hotkeys
+    3. Select and copy text from a window
+    4. Scrape UI elements
+    5. Look for elements or wait for them to vanish
+    6. Find an image or wait for it to vanish
+    7. Activate a window

+## Manual Recording
+* Various types of single actions that can not be automated by simple recording are done using manual recordings
+* Various Types of Single Actions are:
+    1. ```Start and Stop an App or Browser``` ~>These single actions enable you to open an app or browser, as well as close them, by pointing and clicking them.
+    2. ```Click``` ~> These types of actions enable you to record clicks on the desktop or a running application, select an option from a drop-down list or combo box, and select a check box or a radio button
+    3. ```Type``` ~> These single actions include those that require input from the keyboard, such as keyboard shortcuts and key presses.
+To achieve this, two pop-up windows are used to retrieve your keyboard input.
+    4. ```Copy``` ~> These actions enable you to copy a selected text from an opened application or web browser, so that you can use it later in the project.
+Screen scraping is also available under the Copy menu, as it enables you to extract images and text from an app or browser.
+    5. ```Mouse Element``` ~> These types of actions enable you to simulate mouse movements that cannot be recorded but give you access to more functionalities, such as right-clicking, hovering or double-clicking.
+    6. ```Find Element``` ~> These types of single actions enable you to identify specific UI elements or pause the automation until a particular window closes or an UI element is no longer displayed.
+The find relative element action is useful with apps that do not allow direct interaction with UI elements, such as Citrix.
+    7. ```Window Element``` ~> Window element actions enable you to close windows.
+Studio does this by hooking in the operating system to make sure the application is closed.
+    8. ```Text``` ~> Text single actions enable you to select or hover over text to make tooltips visible for scraping, right-click to make the context menu visible, copy and paste text and many others.
+    9. ```Image``` ~> Image single actions enable you to wait for a specified image to disappear, to find a specific image in an app or website, right-click or hover over an image and others.
+This type of manual recording can be useful with UI elements that are saved as graphics, as they cannot be highlighted as normal fields or text

+## Lesson 4 Quiz
+1. How can you delay the Automatic Recording?
+Ans. ```By hitting the F2 key```
+2. Can you combine automatic recording with step-by-step recording in the same recording sequence?
+Ans. ```Yes```
+3. Which recording wizard would you use to automate Virtual Machine actions?
+Ans. ```Citrix Recording```
+4. When is it recommended to use Desktop recording?
+Ans. ```When you automate more steps in the same window```
+5. Which container will Basic Recording generate?
+Ans. ```No container```